Martha’s Rule backed by UK Government: what this means for patients and families

 If you or a loved one has experienced a delayed sepsis diagnosis, it’s natural to want some answers.

-Our specialist medical negligence solicitors can help you get the answers you need, as well as recover compensation to fund rehabilitation and care.
+Our specialist medical negligence solicitors can help you get the answers you need, and recover compensation to fund rehabilitation and care.

-You can discuss a potential sepsis claim by calling us on 0117 325 2929 or completing our online enquiry form.
+You can discuss a potential sepsis claim by calling 0117 325 2929 or completing our online enquiry form.